ipo-exe/plans/docs/iofiles.rst

 --------------------------------------------

-File formatting
+Data structures
 ********************************************

-Files used in ``plans`` are of three kinds:
+Files used in ``plans`` are related to the following two data structures:

 - Tables
-- Time series
 - Raster maps

+**Tables** can store a frame of data in rows and columns in a single file. **Raster maps** are a little bit more complicated than tables because they are a multi-format data structure that requires more than one single file.

 Input files must be formatted in by standard way, otherwise the tool is not going to work.
 The standards are meant to be simple and user-friendly for any human and Operating System.
-All kinds of files can be opened and edited by hand in Notepad applications.
+All kinds of files can be opened and edited by hand in Notepad-like applications.
 They are described below.

-.. admonition:: Note Title

-   This is a note with a custom class using the admonition directive.

-OK

-.. note:: Note Title
+.. _tables:

-   This is a note with a title.

 Tables
 ============================================

 A **table** in ``plans`` is a frame of data defined by rows and columns.
-It must follow this general rules:

-- the file must be a plain text file with ``.txt`` extension
-- semi-column ``;`` must be the separator of columns
-- period ``.`` must be the separator of decimal places for real numbers

 Each column represents a **field** that must be *homogeneous*.
-This means that each field stores the same **data type**, like text, integer numbers or real numbers.
+This means that each field stores the same **data type**, like text, datetime, integer numbers or real numbers.
 The first row stores the names of the fields.
 The subsequent rows stores the data itself.

+A table must follow this general rules:

+- the file must be a plain file with ``.csv`` or ``.txt`` extension
+- semi-column ``;`` must be the separator of columns
+- period ``.`` must be the separator of decimal places for real numbers

 For example, in the following table ``Id`` is an integer-number field, ``NDVI_mean`` is a real-number field and the remaining are text fields.